 New York City

+Italian explorer Giovanni da Verrazzano in discovered this area in 1524 and in 1609 the Dutch claimed the area, calling it New Netherland.
+In 1626 the Dutch bought the island of Manhattan from the local Indians and established the settlement of New Amsterdam on the southern tip.
+The British conquered New Netherland in 1664 and renamed the settlement New York.
 Although New York City started at the southern tip of Manhattan Island it long ago spread beyond the confines of the island, absorbing neighbouring cities, towns and villages as it spread.
 In 1898 New York became a city of 5 boroughs, Manhattan, Brooklyn, Queens, The Bronx and Staten Island.
-On our many trips to New York City we have visited three of the five boroughs but we have yet to visit The Bronx and our only experience so far of Queens is the taxi journey between JFK and Manhattan.
+Our many trips to New York City have taken us to four of the five boroughs but we have yet to visit Queens other than passing through during the taxi journey between JFK and Manhattan.

 Borough Hall, Brooklyn Heights, Brooklyn